Struct rocket_dyn_templates::minijinja::Value

 source§

-fn deserialize_enum<V>( self, name: &'static str, variants: &'static [&'static str], visitor: V ) -> Result<<V as Visitor<'de>>::Value, Error>
+fn deserialize_enum<V>( self, _name: &'static str, _variants: &'static [&'static str], visitor: V, ) -> Result<<V as Visitor<'de>>::Value, Error>

 where V: Visitor<'de>,